luan521/Futebol/README.md

 ```
 >> pip install .
 ```
-**Acesse a doc do código e o diretório "notebooks" para aprender as funcionalidades do projeto**
+**Acesse a doc do código e o diretório notebooks (/prod) para aprender as funcionalidades do projeto**

 Para acessar a doc do código:
 ```